Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 10.1 Syntax
 -----------

-Setup commands can be passed to the driver either at boot time or as a string variable using 'insmod'.
+Setup commands can be passed to the woke driver either at boot time or as a string variable using 'insmod'.

-A boot setup command for the ncr53c8xx (sym53c8xx) driver begins with the driver name "ncr53c8xx="(sym53c8xx).
+A boot setup command for the woke ncr53c8xx (sym53c8xx) driver begins with the driver name "ncr53c8xx="(sym53c8xx).
 The kernel syntax parser then expects an optional list of integers separated with comma followed by an optional list of comma-separated strings.
 Example of boot setup command under lilo